AndreaFilippini/GBA_3DEngine/README.md

 In the haskell main program there are two parameters to be changed according to one's needs:
 - **Scale** in scaleXYZ, a float that rapresents the the scale of the model (put 1 if you don't want to change the scale)
 - **Resolution** in resolution function, which indicates the sampling interval (e.g., if we put 600 we will have 257087 vertices / 600 = 428 vertices in the final model)
-Once the program runs, a points[][] array of xyz coordinates will be generated to be inserted directly into our C code.

 # 3DEngine
 Once you have downloaded Devkit Pro, you can place the files contained in src inside the **DEVKITARM-R41_WIN32/devkitARM/bin** folder.